 Boasting outstanding facilities and featuring experienced recreation professionals at UC Davis, Youth Programs offers a diverse range of high quality camps, classes, trips and swimming lessons for youth up to age 18.
-Participants may enhance their creativity in the well-equipped Craft Center, learn about teamwork and fitness at the air-conditioned ARC, find their dramatic side in theater camp or improve their swimming skills at the Rec Pool.
+Participants may enhance their creativity in the well-equipped Craft Center, learn about teamwork and fitness at the air-conditioned ARC or improve their swimming skills at Hickey Pool.
 Our staff is comprised of highly qualified UC Davis students who are passionate about making this summer an exciting one for your kids.

 Check out this summer's Youth Programs offerings and start planning your child's fun summer schedule today!
-The printed Youth Guide will be available in early February, but you can begin browsing all our camps, classes and programs right here on our web pages.
+Browse all our camps, classes and programs right here on our web pages.
 You can also Like us on Facebook to stay up-to-date on the latest offerings and get reminders about important deadlines.

 Program Goals for Participants in Youth Programs